 The baseball stitching process is the most intricate and time consuming part of the creation of a baseball.

 Once the cowhide covers have been stapled on, someone has to hand-stitch them with red thread.
 In total, 108 hand-stitched double stitches are used to cover the baseball.
 At the MLB level, these red stitches and the rest of what is used in a baseball are stored in temperature-controlled facilities and wound under tension so no "soft spots" exist in the ball, according to Smithsonian Magazine.
 These stitches are vital for pitchers, as it helps with gripping curveballs and sliders, among other offerings.

 These 108 red threads are carefully applied to each baseball by hand.

 A total of 88 inches of waxed red thread are used in the process.
 According to MadeHow.com, this process takes an average of 13-14 minutes for each ball.

 Typically, the first and last stitch are completely hidden.
 Once the threading is finished, the staples are taken out and the ball is put through a rolling machine for another 15 seconds to eliminate any raised stitches.
-Once the ball passes inspection, it’s good to go.
+Once the ball passes inspection, it's good to go for the big leagues.

 Whether you're a hitter trying to knock the cowhide cover off the ball, an umpire calling balls and strikes, or a fan trying to catch a foul ball, baseball players and enthusiasts get up close and personal with the ball itself quite often.
 We get a glimpse at those 108 stitches, and now we know just how much work goes into getting them there.